What is a Bioactive Terrarium? (+ How to Make One)

-A bioactive terrarium is essentially a closed ecological system that recycles organic material.
+A bioactive terrarium or vivarium is a closed ecological system that utilizes bioactive bugs and microflora to recycle organic material.

 Something of a self-sustaining terrarium, if you will.

-Through the addition of some key bioactive elements, we can entrust the terrarium with the dirty work of cleaning and restoring itself.
-Leaving us free to enjoy the laidback parts of terrarium life. 🏝
+With the addition of some key bioactive elements, we can entrust the terrarium with the dirty work of cleaning and restoring itself.
+Fallen leaves (and, in the case of vivariums, potentially animal waste) become nutrients for your plants instead.

 As the great Jeff Goldblum once said, “Life finds a way.”

-1. Bioactive substrate – The bioactive cycle thrives on available organic material, so these will need to be supplied to the terrarium in some form.
-Depending on your material(s) of choice, you can mix them in as part of your substrate mix and/or add them on top as a supplement.
+2. Bioactive substrate/materials – The bioactive cycle thrives on available organic material.
+You can mix them in as part of your substrate and/or add them on top as a supplement.

 3. Microflora – Bacteria and fungi play a pivotal role in the natural world, and they can be put to good use in terrariums, too.
 Like microfauna, they efficiently decompose waste material and return goodness in its stead.